 Who’s going to win?

-We don’t know (that’s kind of the point), but last year we looked at the characters played by the winners of the best actor and actress awards in both plays and musicals to find out which roles are the most definitive ways of winning a gong.
-You can revisit last year’s page by clicking here.
+We don’t know (that’s kind of the point), but in previous years, we looked at the characters played by the winners of the best actor and actress awards in both plays and musicals to find out which roles are the most definitive ways of winning a gong.

 Click the title of the show to read LondonTheatre's review of the nominated production.